EthanAI/ParkingGarageApp/README.md

 			Add ads

+	Next Steps:
+		UI interaction for getting difficulty level of garage and save in UserSettings Button - remember garage
+			'how many car entrances does this garage have?'
+1-2-3-4+ Recognize different entry vectors
+			Different directions of approach
+			Different locations of parking start
+				Gps loss
+				Recognizable back pattern?
+Can I do this for UH looping garage?
+			Expand Garage Location to have multiple entry directions map to the same data Expand Garage location to contain multiple border data structures for various entry points Merge entry direction into the pattern?
+Different entry points share any common patterns?
+		UI for mapping floor borders (umm, get middles and build borders as splitting to the difference)

+		speed up finish analysis - put into separate thread add location if exit car without sensors activated?
+Share parking locations?
+Master the most crowded garage

 	Bugs:
 		GraphActivity freezes after long 15min+ time Sensors seem to be unaffected.
 			XWas a problem to appending final info to the front of the file Bug returned 2/28.
 Long time analyzing the completed csv?
 Threading should be applied Down to 12 minutes to lag out
+				Not much of a problem now that we record less data.
+Fix for future stability

 		XGPS info not updating on the output.
 Pretty sure we're listening, not getting saved?
 			XWe're just feeding itself its own value -_-.
 			XExpand headers to have network and gps versions